-Similarly, in Cuba, the extremely variable climate of the rugged Sierra Maestra mountains simultaneously protected Fidel Castro’s guerrillas from Batista’s army and became a second ‘enemy’ due to the environmental hardship the barbudos (a machista moniker for the guerrillas meaning bearded ones) endured.
+Specifically, the extremely variable climate of the rugged Sierra Maestra mountains simultaneously protected Fidel Castro’s guerrillas from Batista’s army and became a second ‘enemy’ due to the environmental hardship the barbudos (a machista moniker for the guerrillas meaning bearded ones) endured.
 After 1959, the severe effects of the 1961-2 drought and Hurricane Flora in October 1963 escalated into a war of words between Cuba and the United States that was intertwined with the larger geopolitical conflict over Cuba’s Soviet-style development and US-sponsored counterrevolution.

-Courses I am teaching in 2020-1 (click here for Explore Courses Information)
+Courses I am teaching in 2021-2 (click here for Explore Courses Information)

-Doing Environmental History: Water Justice (Summer)
+Doing Environmental History: Water Justice (Winter)

-Historical Ecology of Latin America
+Historical Ecology of Latin America (Spring)

-Comparative Historical Development of Latin America and East Asia
+Comparative Historical Development of Latin America and East Asia (Spring)